tarantool/doc/doc/release/policy.rst

 Summary
 -------

-The Tarantool release policy is changing to become more clear and intuitive.
+The Tarantool release policy is constantly changing to become more clear and intuitive.
-The new policy uses a `SemVer-like <https://semver.org/>`__ versioning format, and introduces a new version lifecycle with more long-time support series.
+The stated policy uses a `SemVer-like <https://semver.org/>`__ versioning format, and upholds version lifecycle with more long-time support series.
-This document explains the new release policy, versioning rules, and :term:`release series` lifecycle.
+This document explains the Tarantool release policy, versioning rules, and :term:`release series` lifecycle.

-The new release policy replaces :doc:`the legacy policy </release/legacy-policy>`
+The stated release policy replaces :doc:`the legacy policy </release/legacy-policy>`
 for:

 *   The ``2.x.y`` series since the ``2.10.0`` release.
-    Development for this new release starts with version ``2.10.0-beta1``.
+    Development for this release starts with version ``2.10.0-beta1``.
-*   The future ``3.0.0`` series.
+*   The ``3.0.0`` series.

-Here are the most significant changes from the legacy release policy:
+Here are the most significant changes from the previously supported legacy release policy:

 *   The third number in the version label doesn't distinguish between pre-release (alpha and beta) and release versions.